Confirm has joined Learning Pool. The Confirm platform is now part of Learning Pool's suite for performance, engagement, and learning. Learn more →

 2. 90‑Day Leadership PIP (Excel) – Incorporates behavioral competencies.

-3. ONA‑Enhanced PIP (Confirm) – Auto‑populates peer‑network insights and success metrics.
+3. ONA‑improved PIP (Confirm) – Auto‑populates peer‑network insights and success metrics.

 Download all templates or launch a one‑click PIP directly inside Confirm for automated tracking.